-As with NDB and VOR navigation, the ILS system17 has a transmitter (or transmitters - a localizer and a glide slope) on the ground, and a receiver and a descending to 3300 gauge in the aircraft.
+As with NDB and VOR navigation, the ILS system has a transmitter (or transmitters - a localizer and a glide slope) on the ground, and a receiver and a gauge in the aircraft.
 The receiver, it turns out, is just a NAV receiver, of which we have two.
 The gauge is like a VOR indicator, but it has an added glide slope indicator, which is a horizontal (you hope) needle.
 Like a VOR, the vertical needle shows whether you're left or right.
 The horizontal needle shows whether you're high or low.
 Our ILS gauge is our old friend VOR1.

-17See http://en.wikipedia.org/wiki/Instrument_Landing_System for more information.
+&lt;sup>17See http://en.wikipedia.org/wiki/Instrument\Landing\System for more information.